opensearch-project/documentation-website/_security-analytics/usage/rules.md

 1. Verify or modify the information in the fields.
 1. After you confirm the information for the rule is accurate, select the **Create** button in the lower-right corner of the window.
 A new rule is created, and it appears in the list of rules on the main page of the Rules window.

-## Customizing rules
+### Customizing rules

-An alternative to importing a rule is duplicating a Sigma rule and then modifying it to create a custom rule.
+Another option for creating a new detection rule is duplicating a Sigma rule and then modifying it to create a custom rule.
 First search for or filter rules in the Rules list to locate the rule you want to duplicate.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/rules-dup1.png" alt="Selecting a rule in the Rules name list" width="75%">